-New Mexico primary, in-person voting will look different amid Coronavirus pandemic
+New Mexico primary, in-person voting will look different amid coronavirus pandemic

 Officials said people who are working the polls will be wearing personal protective equipment like face masks and gloves.
 Following the state’s public health orders, they are limiting how many people can be inside.

 The voting stations will be separated for social distancing.
 Election workers will also be wiping down each voting station after a voter is done with it.
-Even though in-person voting starts tomorrow, the County Clerk’s office is urging people to do their civic duty from home.
+Even though in-person voting starts on Tuesday, the County Clerk’s office is urging people to do their civic duty from home.

 “Our major message from our office is vote absentee,” said Diaz.
 “If you have to or choose to, vote in person, please wear a mask and please be patient.”